AmirAli-Kalbasi/DataVizAndStatsToolkit/README.md

 - Functions to create highly customizable bar and line plots suitable for professional and publication-quality presentations.
 - Tools to combine multiple figures into a cohesive layout, ideal for creating comprehensive visual representations.
 - Statistical analysis scripts for performing ANOVA, Tukey's HSD, paired t-tests, and more, with easy-to-interpret results.
+- A utility function to transform and prepare datasets into the format required by advanced bar chart and line plotter functions, ensuring data is structured correctly before visualization.

 Whether you're a researcher, data scientist, or analyst, this toolkit will help you generate insightful visualizations and perform rigorous statistical analyses with ease.